 Command parameters: Port index, MCSC channel index, and client connection control setting.
 Parameters are separated by a semicolon (;).
 For an MCSC-disabled port, the channel index is 0.
+Reply parameters: N/A

-0 Any character
+Any character

-1 Manual connection
+Manual connection

-2 Start up
+Start up

-3 With DSR on
+With DSR on

-?STC1;0;1- 1 System sets TCP client connection control as 'Manual connection' for port 1. !STC0⊷ MiiNePort reports command executed successfully.
+?STC1;0;1+1 System sets TCP client connection control as 'Manual connection' for port 1. !STC0⊷ MiiNePort reports command executed successfully.